Alabama Real Estate Practices

 Please describe any statutory or regulatory requirements for countersignatures in order to issue the policy (for example, residency requirements).

-Alabama’s new title insurance requirements will take effect on 1/1/2013.
+Alabama’s new title insurance requirements took effect on 1/1/2013.
 Among the requirements are that the signatory must be a resident of the state and licensed by AL Department of Insurance; the issuing agent must also be licensed through the Alabama Department of Insurance and the business must have a physical place of business within the state.
 A title agent can be a sole proprietor who is a resident of the state.
 Agents who operate as an entity must be organized under Title 10A (or its predecessor, Title 10) of the Alabama Code.

 Real Estate Taxes